-Is there any more traditional English cake than a Victoria sponge?
-It’s the very essence of tea time, maybe along with some scones and cup of tea in fine china cups!
+Victoria sponge cake is surely the most appropriate traditional summertime cake.
+It’s the very essence of tea time, taken under the shade of an apple tree on a warm Summer afternoon, maybe along with some scones and cup of tea in fine china cups!

 I’ve found it quite a journey to develop the perfect Victoria sponge recipe, for some reason it has been so much harder than a chocolate cake.
 Sometimes the texture is a bit too rubbery/bouncy or the flavour not quite right.
 However finally thanks to some gratefully received input from a reader and his mother in law, the a pretty fine egg and dairy-free Victoria sponge is here.
 It’s always such a delight to me when I feel I have developed a great ‘friendly’ alternative to a classic staple.
 I feel like I’m finally hitting my ‘brief’ from the outset of this journey, which is about enabling everyone to enjoy the same things.
 This cake would make an awesome birthday cake if chocolate isn’t your cup of [English] tea.